Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/introduction.rst

 Markers are shared across animation editors.
 See :doc:`Markers </animation/markers>`

 The sequencer workspace is horizontally striped into channels and each video strip will go in a horizontal channel.
-Each channel is numbered on the left-hand side, starting from 0 and going up.
+Each channel is numbered on the left-hand side, starting from zero and going up.

 .. note::